raguay/Alfred-ModalFileManager/README.md

-# Alfred-ModalFileManager
-This is an expansion plugin for the Modal File Manager to action items in the Alfred macOS application.
+## Alfred Extension for Modal File Manager

+This is an extension to [Modal File Manager](): a file manager with modal keyboard commands similar Vim.
+This extension will set the `normal` keymap command 'a' to open the current entry in the file manager (a directory or a file) to Alfred to show in the browser.
+Then you can use Alfred to run actions on that item.

+This extension is for macOS only since Alfred is only on macOS.